margaretmf/margaretmf.github.io/keycreativewriting.md

 Every day's a new day.
 Every day's a new day.

 It's a new day for the flowers to bloom.
-I lvoe to grow like them and smell them too.
+I love to grow like them and smell them too.
+(I want my heart to open like the flowers that bloom).

 I want to live each day like it's the first and the last.
 Every day's a new day, every day's a new day.